A Gap Between the Hypergraph and Stabilizer Entropy Cones: Stabilizer States

 Note that $\ket{+}$ states are symmetric with respect to the target and control of controlled-$Z$ gates, and such gates applied to different qubits commute, implying that the order of application is immaterial.

-It is clear from the definition that every graph state is a stabilizer state since controlled-$Z$ gates are equivalent to a combination of CNOT and Hadamard gates.
-However, the surprisingly useful aspect of these graph states is that they fully characterize the set of stabilizer entropies \cite{hein2004multiparty}: \begin{theorem} Every stabilizer state is equivalent to a graph state, up to local unitary gates. \end{theorem} More explicitly, this means that given a stabilizer state $\ket{\psi}$ on $n$ qubits, there is a set of single-qubit unitaries $\{U_1,\dots, U_n\}$ such that
+From the definition, we see that every graph state is a stabilizer state, as controlled-$Z$ gates are equivalent to a combination of CNOT and Hadamard gates.
+However, the surprisingly useful aspect of these graph states is that they fully characterize the set of stabilizer entropies~\cite{hein2004multiparty}: \begin{theorem} Every stabilizer state is equivalent to a graph state, up to local unitary gates. \end{theorem} More explicitly, this means that given a stabilizer state $\ket{\psi}$ on $n$ qubits, there is a set of single-qubit unitaries $\{U_1,\dots, U_n\}$ such that

-where $\ket{G}$ is a graph state constructed as in \eqref{eq:gstate}.
-Because the von Neumann entropy is invariant under the action of local unitaries, it follows that the entropies of any stabilizer state can be realized an entropically equivalent graph state related to it by \eqref{eq:gsequiv}.
+where $\ket{G}$ is a graph state constructed as in~\eqref{eq:gstate}.
+Because the von Neumann entropy is invariant under the action of local unitaries, it follows that the entropies of any stabilizer state can be realized by an entropically equivalent graph state related to it by~\eqref{eq:gsequiv}.